varadpatil101/CounciLLM/README.md

 ---

-## 🧠 What is CouncilLLM?
+## 🧠 What is CounciLLM?

-**CouncilLLM** is an offline, multi-model AI system built around the concept of an **AI council**.
+**CounciLLM** is an offline, multi-model AI system built around the concept of an **AI council**.

-Instead of expecting one model to handle every kind of task, CouncilLLM organizes locally available models around **specialized responsibilities**.
+Instead of expecting one model to handle every kind of task, CounciLLM organizes locally available models around **specialized responsibilities**.

 A general reasoning model can focus on reasoning, a coding-focused model can handle programming tasks, and a vision model can work with visual information.
-The CouncilLLM orchestration layer coordinates these components as part of a single local AI environment.
+The CounciLLM orchestration layer coordinates these components as part of a single local AI environment.

 The project is designed with **local execution, modularity, and user control** at its core.